tomasbjerre/kubernetes/README.md

  https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml
 ```

-_This file can also be copied to a path monitoried by an ArgoCD app and have ArgoCD apply it._
+_This file can also be copied to a path monitored by an ArgoCD app and have ArgoCD apply it._

 Wait until installation is complete: